-The Office of Equal Opportunity & Access offers training and leadership development opportunities for both UW Oshkosh employees and applicable student-workers.
-Providing both compliance and inclusive trainings, topics include: Affirmative Action and EEO policies, discrimination, harassment, cultural competency/diversity, gender issues and best practices in staff recruitment/hiring.
-Also, check out the Awareness Training for Leadership Advancement Series (A.T.L.A.S) Certification program!
+The Office of Equal Opportunity, Equity & Affirmative Action offers training and leadership development opportunities for both UW Oshkosh employees and applicable student-workers.
+Providing both compliance and inclusive trainings, topics include: Affirmative Action and EEO policies, discrimination, harassment, bias/microagressions, diversity and best practices in staff recruitment/hiring.

-Below, you can find a list of trainings offered from our office.
+Below, you can find information on some trainings offered from our office.
 Please note, these trainings are introductory in order to familiarize participants with university policy and suggested solutions.

 UW Oshkosh’s policy is to provide reasonable accommodations for employees with qualified disabilities.
 This training covers information supervisors need to know regarding compliance with the ADA, including the reasonable accommodation request form and interactive process.

-This training will teach participants the responsibilities of a tenure observer, pursuant to Faculty Personnel Rules Chapter 4.B.10(3)(b)and C.3(3); as well as a search and screen committee representative pursuant to Governance Documents GOV 6.4(2.3).
+This training will teach participants the responsibilities of a tenure observer, pursuant to Faculty Personnel Rules Chapter 4.B.10(3)(b)and C.3(3); as well as a search and screen committee representative pursuant to GOV 6.4(2.3).